melexis/warnings-plugin/README.rst

 If not configured, `.gitlab-ci.yml` will be used as a fallback path.

 You can customize the description with `"cq_description_template"`, see `configuration file to pass options`_.
-Its value should be a template for Python's string.Template.
+Its value should be a template for Python's `string.Template`_.
 The template should contain `$description` and has access to all environment variables, e.g. `$HOME`.

 =======================